cognitivetech/ollama-ebook-summary/README.md

 Then I used the knowledge gained from that exercise to summarize a complete book, making one run with Hermes Trismegistus Mistral 7B, with a "detailed summary" prompt (which I decided was overly loquacious), and a second run with Synthia 7B v2, using a "Bullet Point" prompt.

+### Walkthrough

+If you are interested in following my steps, in more detail, check out the [walkthrough](walkthrough).

 ## Result

 I got my first summary of a 539 page book in 5-6 hours!!! (not including first run with Hermes) Incredible!